Tommy Bishop

 Now long retired from competitive rugby league, Bishop now resides at Redcliffe, Queensland, Australia.

 Background

 Bishop was born in St Helens, Lancashire, England.

 Career

-Up to 1969
+English club career

 Tommy Bishop started his professional rugby league playing career at Blackpool Borough where he became club captain, and Player of the Year before being transferred to Barrow, and then onto St. Helens, where he played from the January of the 1965–66 season until the end of the 1968–69 season.